Here Are The 10 Oldest Restaurants in NJ

 Have you ever wanted to dine in a tavern that George Washington visited during the Revolutionary War?
 Or maybe enjoy a pint at a bar that dates back to the era of the 13 colonies?
 Upon entering some of the oldest restaurants in NJ, it isn’t hard to feel as if you have been transported back in time.

-The Garden State is home to a number of landmarks and events significant to the history of the United States.
+The Garden State is home to numerous landmarks and events that are significant to the history of the United States.
 Some of the earliest European settlements were founded right here.
 With that came farms and villages and, eventually, the building of local restaurants, taverns, and inns in the 1600s and 1700s.
-Throughout the 18th century, reports of early Revolutionary War meetings began in these taverns, pubs, and restaurants across the Garden State.
+Throughout the 18th century, reports of early Revolutionary War meetings began to emerge in taverns, pubs, and restaurants across the Garden State.
 Historians refer to NJ as the “crossroads of the revolution” because more than 100 battles took place here.
 Many of the oldest New Jersey taverns that still exist today date back to the Revolutionary War era.
 Guests can experience the historical atmosphere and architecture at these 10 oldest restaurants in NJ.

 Ho-Ho-Kus Inn and Tavern — Ho-Ho-Kus, NJ

-The menu at the Ho-Ho-Kus Inn and Tavern has diverse entreé options for patrons to select from including steak frites, Norwegian salmon, fried chicken sandwich, and much more.
+The menu at the Ho-Ho-Kus Inn and Tavern offers diverse entrée options for patrons to choose from, including steak frites, Norwegian salmon, a fried chicken sandwich, and more.

 Moore’s Tavern — Freehold, NJ